DENT5406 Integrated Dental Practice 3

 - Students are able to consolidate their knowledge of comprehensive care and clinical competencies through quasi-independent practice under limited supervision in metropolitan Dental Health Services Clinics and the Oral Health Centre of Western Australia (OHCWA).

-- Typically this unit is assessed in the following ways: (1) portfolio (5 cases); (2) case presentation (5 cases); and (3) clinic (25% clinical marking and 5% patient management).
+- Typically this unit is assessed in the following ways: (1) portfolio (5 cases); (2) case presentation (5 cases); and (3) clinic.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the integrated dental practice case presentation (barrier) component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (5 cases) and clinic components.

 Supplementary assessment is available in this unit.
 Supplementary assessment is available for students currently enrolled in the unit who obtain a mark of 45 to 49 overall and a mark of at least 45 in any Failed Component(s).